 — SCDOT (@SCDOTPress) January 10, 2025

-While troopers responded to a spate of crashes earlier, few motorists were on the road Friday evening.
+While troopers responded to a spate of crashes earlier, few motorists were on the road the evening of Jan.
+10.

 NWS also cautions that ice on power lines and tree limbs — some of which were weakened by Hurricane Helene — might lead to outages.